-Don Anderson, Liason/Consultant
+Don Anderson, Liason-Consultant/Board of Directors

 The Jamaican Olympic Ice Hockey Federation is honored to have Mr. Don Anderson in representation of its interest in the international affairs of hockey for the country of Jamaica.